 Our current project focuses on developing new knowledge and tools related to understanding the ability of this complex transboundary system to cope with complexity and become more adaptable.
 It also focuses on deepening our understanding by comparing the Great Lakes to other complex transboundary water governance systems such as the Rio Grande/Rio Bravo on the border of the US and Mexico.

-In 2019-2021 focus will also be on using the QCA to compare water governance in the Great Lakes region to water governance in the Rio Grande/Rio Bravo to examine the key factors related to water governance in transboundary lake and river systems and systems of abundance and systems of scarcity.
+In 2021 the focus will be on the development and application of knowledge indicators and comparing the findings in the Great Lakes region to water governance in the Rio Grande/Rio Bravo to examine the key factors related to water governance in transboundary lake and river systems as systems of abundance and scarcity.